 Online Help in the CLI

-The Junos OS CLI includes comprehensive system of online help.
-The online help system includes several options for getting help any time.
-For more information, see the following topics:
+The Junos OS CLI includes comprehensive system of online help, which includes several options for getting help any time.

 Getting Online Help from the Junos OS Command-Line Interface